 7.1.
-Quality Management Regime - Prior to the start of the Winter Service season Highway Managers will ensure that a Divisional Winter Service Manual unique to that division showing the defined network routes, secondary routes, stand-by rotas, snow plough contractors, together with all relevant contact details has been produced.
-There will be a joint annual review following each winter season and wider stakeholders will be invited to take part.
+Quality Management Regime - Prior to the start of the winter service season, Highway Managers will ensure that a Winter Service Manual unique to that division showing the defined network routes, secondary routes, stand-by rotas, snow plough contractors, together with all relevant contact details has been produced.
+There will be a joint annual review of the effectiveness of the winter service, with the aim of learning lessons and incorporating this into the following season's plan and wider stakeholders will be invited to take part if appropriate.